Is Naamkaran’s Zain Imam Dating His Co-actress Aditi Rathore?

 Naamkaran is one of the popular shows on Star Plus.
-The chemistry of the lead pair, Zain Imam and Aditi Rathore are loved by the viewers.
-The fans have also nicknamed them as AvNeil!
+The chemistry of the lead pair, Zain Imam and Aditi Rathore, is loved by the viewers.
+The fans have also nicknamed them AvNeil!

 Now, it is being said that Zain and Aditi are dating for real!